 For that purpose, the virtual tour should be made very convincing and representing all the potential the house has.
 This can be done with careful selection of virtual staging furniture pieces and commentary by the owner that will include the description of the current situation versus the representation they are seeing at the moment.

 If you are thinking that virtual tours are not that efficient because they don’t show the real state f the rooms, you would be wrong for several reasons.
 First, the emptiness of the home can’t awaken the imagination of the potential buyers, meaning, they won’t be able to see the potential this home has.
 Second, with the virtually staged photos, the potential buyer will get ideas on how they could furnish and decorate the place.
-Finally, the potential buyers can get a better insight into the size of the rooms when they are virtually furnished and they will be able to plan how many furniture pieces they can add in the rooms.
+Finally, the potential buyers can get a better insight into the size of the rooms when they are virtually furnished and they will be able to plan how many furniture pieces they can add to the rooms.

 All things considered, virtual staging makes the searchers for a new home aware of the home opportunities they have, and while they are virtually touring there are 5 things they will carefully notice.
 Here they are.